BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

 III.
 Errors, Logging, Behavior (actions to undertake)
  1. Logging
- 	- commons-logging and log4j.xml
+ 	- commons-logging and log4j
  2. Errors
-    - AOP, MessageSource (Spring), resource bundles and object-xml mapping (OXM) are used to collect errors, translate into messages, and create the validation report.
+    - Spring AOP, MessageSource, resource bundles, and OXM are used to collect errors, translate into messages, and create the validation report.
  4. Control of behavior
     - action and messages are configured in messages.properties file